ronakupadhyaya/Horizons-week-03/day1/companies/README.md

 ## Goal

-The goal of this exercise is for you to get familiar with node.
-We will cover the basics about node, files, npm, the package.json file and running your app.
+The goal of this exercise is for you to get familiar with Node.
+We will cover the basics about Node, files, npm, the package.json file and running your app.
-You will build an investment report app that takes in two `CSV` files and performs some calculations with the data on the files.
+You will build an investment report app that takes in two `.csv` files and performs some calculations with the data on the files.
 CSV stands for "comma-separated values".
 It is a format to store tables of data such as spreadsheets, by separating each column with a comma.